cproctor/minecraft_analytics/README.md

 ## Installation

+First, ensure you have ffmpeg and ffprobe installed.

 This repository has a submodule, the [data repo](https://github.com/cproctor/minecraft-utopia-data).
 When you clone this repo, use `--recurse-submodules` to also check out the submodule.
 If you already have this repo cloned, you can initialize and fetch